briarsweetbriar/ember-animation-box/README.md

 ### `transitions`

-The `transitions` param should be an array of transition objects.
+The `transitions` param should be an Ember.A of transition objects.
 Currently, `ember-animation-box` supports three types of transitions:

 #### Standard Transitions